Fernando Gago: Aldosivi

 On 17 January 2021, Gago was appointed manager of Argentine Primera División side Aldosivi.
 He lost 2–1 at home to Godoy Cruz on his debut on 14 February.
 He resigned on 27 September after a run of six consecutive defeats left the team in 23rd.

 Racing Club

 Gago returned to work on 21 October 2021, signing with Racing Club until the end of the following year.
 Two days later, he lost 2–1 on his debut at Rosario Central.

 In June 2022, despite eliminations from the Copa Argentina and Copa Sudamericana, Gago's contract was renewed for another year.
 The team ended the domestic season as runners-up to Boca, who started the final day one point ahead as the teams drew their respective games; Racing had a penalty that would have won them the title, but River Plate's Franco Armani saved from Jonathan Galván.
+On 6 November, his team won 2–1 against Boca in the Trofeo de Campeones de la Liga Profesional with an extra-time goal from Carlos Alcaraz; the game had 11 red cards including for his celebration and opposing manager Hugo Ibarra.

+In the 2022 Supercopa Internacional, played the following 20 January in Abu Dhabi, Gago's team again beat Boca by the same score via a penalty from Gonzalo Piovi in the seventh minute of added time.
+Racing fell to the same side in the quarter-finals of the 2023 Copa Libertadores on penalties, and days later were defeated 5–3 at home by Club Atlético Huracán in the last 16 of the Copa Argentina.
+On 30 September 2023, following a 2-0 home defeat to Independiente in the Avellaneda derby, he resigned under pressure from the supporters.

+Guadalajara

+On 20 December 2023, Mexican club Guadalajara announced Gago as their new head coach for the Clausura 2024 tournament.
+On 10 October 2024, Gago terminated his contract with Guadalajara by covering the expenses of his exit clause.

+Boca Juniors

+On 14 October 2024, Boca Juniors announced Gago as their new head coach.
+On 29 April 2025, Gago was relieved of his duties following a defeat in the Superclásico.

+Necaxa

+On 12 June 2025, Gago returned to Mexico to take up the position of head coach at Necaxa.